|

 Obersalzberg itself, a flak battery was located on the Antenberg

 hill.
-This position consisted of 2.0cm and 3.7cm guns, along with barracks buildings.
-These barracks buildings are
+This position consisted of several 2.0cm and 3.7cm guns, along with barracks buildings.
+These barracks buildings

-seen in the May 1945 aerial photo on the right, but the gun positions
+and other buildings of the workers camp can be seen in the March 1945 aerial photo on the

 -